 We believe every child in America should have equal opportunity and access to a quality education.

-At KINF, we strive to support that reality by providing the supplies underserved schools need for teachers to teach and learners to learn.
+At KINF, we strive to support that reality by providing underserved schools with the supplies and resources needed for teachers to teach and learners to learn.
 Promoting equity in schools is an invaluable social investment that gives children a deeper perspective and knowledge about the world around them and empowers them to make wise decisions for their future.

 Because Education Matters

-Quality Education is the gateway to opportunity, and students cannot achieve their full potential without it.
+A quality education is the best gateway to opportunity and provides greater possibilities for students to achieve their full potential.

 Because Dignity Matters

 It is crucial to champion the inherent dignity of kids and the quality experiences they can have throughout education.

 School supplies and resources matter because they represent belonging and ownership of a student’s education and a teacher’s career.
 They empower underestimated students to recognize that they have choices and to make choices for themselves and their futures.
 For teachers facing rooms full of students struggling to break the cycle of poverty, supplies level the playing field so all students are prepared to learn when the bell rings.

 Teachers Shepherd Our Future